2005 Acura Classic

-The 2005 Acura Classic was a women's tennis tournament played on outdoor hard courts in San Diego in the United States.
+The 2005 Acura Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California, United States.
 It was part of Tier I of the 2005 WTA Tour.
 It was the 27th edition of the tournament and was held from August 26 through August 7, 2005.
-Mary Pierce won the singles title.
+Sixth-seeded Mary Pierce won the singles title.